wongsingfo/comp-sys/docs/prog-lang/cpp/concurrent.md

 - `atomic_flag:test_and_set`: set to `true` and returns the value it held before
 - `exchange`: set and return the original value
-- `compare_exchange_strong`: .
-The weak form is for machines that lack a single compare-and-exchange instruction.
+- `compare_exchange_strong`: The weak form is for machines that lack a single compare-and-exchange instruction.
+  - Use strong form if the calculatation of the value is time consuming
+  - Use weak form to avoid double loops

 ```c++
 std::atomic<int> x(0);